 To schedule cryo-EM services with the Electron Microscopy shared resource, or to get more information about how we can work with you, contact our EMSR team:

-Electron Microscopy contact
+Associate Director, Electron Microscopy

 We are equipped with standard sample-preparation instruments used in negative stain and cryogenic electron microscopy grid generation.
 Our team provides sample preparation services as well as training in these techniques.
 We consult with users looking to optimize freezing conditions and overcome challenges, such as preferred orientation and low particle density.